Shonei/agents/README.md

 3.  **Engage**:
     ```bash
-    agents agent engage "What is in the documentation?" --name researcher
+    agents engage researcher --prompt "What is in the documentation?"
     ```

 ## Advanced Configuration